- Field Group Tabs

 max::100, min::0, step::5

 - Decimal – allows for numbers with decimals, defaults to 10 places on the left of the point, and 4 to the right.
 Also uses the configuration values as in the numeric field.
+The “step” attribute can be used to change the number of decimal places shown.
+For example

 - Currency – allows for numbers with two decimal places, like most currency values.
 Currency symbols are not allowed, it’s just the number part.
 Uses the same configuration values as in the numeric field.
 You can define a currency symbol using the data-before attribute.
 For example: